In the United Kingdom, there are several Health and Social Care Regulations working closely together to ensure the safety of the public.

 To find out how to register, please visit the GMC website.
 As there are many routes to gaining GMC Full Registration, this will depend on many factors including your nationality, qualification and experience.
 This tool will identify the correct route for you and will give you guidance on the steps you need to take.

 There are costs involved in gaining your GMC registration.
-Please click this link to download a Word document to find out more.
+Please click on the links below to download a Word document to find out more.

 The Nursing and Midwifery Council in the UK ensures nurses, midwives and nursing associates have the skills they need to care for people safety, with integrity, expertise, respect and compassion, from the moment they step into their first job.
 The NMC supports the healthcare professionals on the register to deliver the highest standards of care.